User-Driven Support for Visualization Prototyping in D3: Evaluation: User Study Design

-To observe how participants use these automated features in various visualization implementation contexts, participants were asked to perform two tasks for the study~\cite{wongsuphasawat2016voyager, ren2018reflecting}.
-Note that we did not restrict what visualization or interaction types could be implemented; participants could implement whatever they chose as long as they met the requirements for each task. \begin{itemize}[nosep] \item \textit{Task One: Targeted visualization design:} For this task, participants were asked to use the Cherry Blossoms dataset to create a visualization meeting specific design requirements.
-The output visualization[s] had to meet two requirements: target users of the output visualization should be able to (a) identify correlations between two specific variables, and (b) interact with the individual data records represented in the visualization.
+\textbf{Tasks.} To observe how participants use these automated features in various visualization design contexts, participants were asked to perform two tasks for the study~\cite{wongsuphasawat2016voyager, ren2018reflecting}.
+Participants were allowed to create whatever visualization or interaction type they chose as long as they met the requirements for each task. \begin{itemize}[nosep] \item \textit{Task One: Targeted visualization design:} For this task, participants were asked to use the Cherry Blossoms dataset to create a visualization meeting specific design requirements.
+The output visualization[s] had to meet two requirements: target users of the output visualization should be able to (a) identify correlations between two specific variables, and (b) interact with the data points in the visualization.

-\item\textit{Task Two: Exploratory visualization design:} Participants were asked to choose between the popular Cars\footnote{https://www.kaggle.com/abineshkumark/carsdata} and Iris~\cite{andersen1935irises} datasets, and then brainstorm what type of visualization they would like to implement.
-Then, participants were asked to implement this visualization and include at least one interaction in their visualization. \end{itemize}
+\item\textit{Task Two: Exploratory visualization design:} Participants were asked to choose between the popular Cars\footnote{ \url{https://www.kaggle.com/abineshkumark/carsdata}}and Iris~\cite{andersen1935irises} datasets, and then brainstorm what type of visualization they would like to create.
+Then, participants were asked to program this visualization and include at least one interaction in their visualization. \end{itemize}

-\paragraph{\textbf{Experiment Conditions}} Participants experienced two different Minerva setups across our tasks, resulting in four total experiment conditions.
-In one setup (baseline), participants only had access to Minerva's visualization templates, but not Minerva's interaction recommendations.
-In the second setup, participants had access to all of Minerva's features.
-Condition order was counterbalanced across participants.
+\textbf{Experiment Conditions.} Participants experienced two different Mirny setups across our tasks, resulting in four total experiment conditions ($2\:tasks \times 2\:interface\:setups$).
+In one setup (baseline), participants only had access to Mirny's visualization templates, but not Mirny's interaction recommendations.
+In the second setup, participants had access to all of Mirny's features.
+Condition order was counterbalanced across the visualization tasks.
 We tuned our experiment conditions through a pilot study, described below.